Faranheit15/Faranheit15/readme.md

 - 🔭 I’m currently learning MERNstack Development!
 - 🌱 I’m a learner and I try to learn something new everyday 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Get a decent job and contribute more to Open Source projects

 ### Connect with me: